lgomezs/app-azure-encrypt-sql/README.md

-# Azure Encrypted Column (SQL Database)
+# Azure Encrypted Column (SQL Database) Spring Boot Applications

  # Application

- This library demonstrate how to protect sensitive data (such as password, credit cards, etc) in Azure SQL database.
+ This library demonstrate how to protect sensitive data (such as password, credit cards, etc) in Azure SQL database, read and register the encrypted data with a spring boot application.

  ![Screenshot from running application](img/architecture.png?raw=true "Screenshot insert")